 The District will pay the cost to develop, construct, and operate a 15 cfs wellfield south of the Refuge.
 Based on conversations with the Chief Engineer, KDA-DWR has determined that up to 15 cfs is an appropriate max flow rate/instantaneous capacity.
 Water will then be delivered directly to the Rattlesnake Creek channel immediately upstream of the Refuge.
 The discharge released to the stream is intended to make up the diversions required to serve the Refuge water right file # 7571 of 1957 priority date.
-Depletion of the stream will be relieved to the extent that the end gun program slows the future growth of effects on the stream.
-That effect is not expected to fully reverse trends or to provide a complete offset of future depletion; thus, the augmentation wells will serve to deliver flow sufficient to meet the objective for serviceable supply on this reach of Rattlesnake Creek.
+The end gun program is not expected to fully reverse trends or to provide a complete offset of future streamflow losses; thus, the augmentation wells will serve to deliver flow sufficient to meet the objective for serviceable supply on this reach of Rattlesnake Creek.
 Water lines will be installed in a manner that will minimize any disturbance to surface lands and utilize already authorized right of ways where possible to get access to the creek channel.
 This delivery location complies with the statutory requirement of K.S.A.
 82a-706b (a)(2) to allow augmentation as a remedy.
 It is assumed that the Kansas Department of Health and Environment ("KDHE") will require special permitting approved due to the similarity of ground and surface-water quality in the area.
 Kansas Surface Water Quality Standards recognize the chloride content of Rattlesnake Creek above Little Salt Marsh being 1400 mg/l.